-Friction fire: One of the most primitive ways of producing heat/fire was via friction.
+During the Prehistoric Epoch (before 3500 BC), the concept of using friction to start a fire by rubbing two pieces of wood together was used.
+This is one of the most primitive ways of producing heat/fire was via friction.
 Fire can be created through friction by rapidly grinding pieces of solid burnable material (such as wood) against each other or a hard surface.
 Hand Drill, Two-Man Friction Drill, Fire Plough, Pump Fire Drill, Bow Drill, Fire piston, Flint and Steel are some of the friction fire methods.
 In this way, primitive men were the first to understand the concept of friction and utilize it to produce fire needed for their daily activities.

 Invention of Wheel: The invention of wheels helped vehicles to move along by transferring and reducing friction.
 The wheel was probably invented around 8,000 B.C. in Asia.
 The oldest known wheel found in an archaeological excavation is from Mesopotamia, and dates to around 3500 BC.
 This period was known as the Bronze Age.

+The period of early civilization (post 3500 BC), saw many advances in the field of tribology including stone sockets, lubricants to reduce friction, and different surface materials to reduce wear.
+Possible lubricants used were water, mud, and rendered fat from sheep or cows.
 The picture of transportation of an Egyptian statue to the grave of Tehuti-Hetep, El-Bersheh indicates the concept of lubrication was already used by ancient Egyptians.
 The picture depicts slaves are dragging a large statue along sand or ground.
 One man, standing on the sledge supporting the statue, pours a liquid (oil/water) as a lubricant in order to reduce friction between sledge and ground/sand.

 Specimens of Egyptian Chariots from around 1400 B.C. are found with showed that Egyptians used animal fats (tallow) to lubricate chariot axels.